UK puts military tanker drivers on fuel delivery standby as 'precaution' | DW | 27.09.2021

 The UK environment ministry said the country was not facing a real fuel shortage, but that the disruptions were only at the points of delivery due to consumers buying up fuel they didn't need.

 "The most important thing is that people just buy petrol as they normally would.
-There isn't a shortage," environment minister George Eustice told journalists.
+There isn't a shortage," Environment Secretary George Eustice told journalists.

 It comes just a few days after UK Prime Minister Boris Johnson's government spent millions of pounds to avert a food shortage due to a spike in the prices of gas and byproducts.
 The country's officials repeatedly asked people to refrain from panic buying.